paul-sadface/Hands-On-ML-MNIST/README.md

 # classification-MNIST
-Beginner classification project using the MNIST dataset (handwrittne digits).
+Beginner classification project using the MNIST dataset (handwritten digits).
 In progress